cryostatio/cryostat-operator/API.md

 # `FlightRecorder` API overview

-This operator provides a Kubernetes API to interact with [Container JFR](https://github.com/rh-jmc-team/container-jfr).
+This operator provides a Kubernetes API to interact with [Cryostat](https://github.com/cryostatio/cryostat).
 This API comes in the form of the `FlightRecorders` and `Recordings` Custom Resource Definitions, and allows you to create, list, delete, and download recordings from a Kubernetes cluster.

 ## Retrieving `FlightRecorder` objects